WG-SpaceCoder/AutoTrimps/README.md

 # AutoTrimps
-Automation for the idle incremental game 'Trimps'
+Automation script for the idle incremental game Trimps

-~Installation~
 <b>Please backup your game via export before and during use to prevent losing your save due to corruption!  </b><br>

 <b>Recent changes:</b>